geoffisdancing/galnotes/160601 Python Commands.md

 #Sub plots
     x = [1, 2, 3, 4]
     y = [2, 3, 4, 5]

+    # subplot() command specifies numrows, numcols, fignum where fignum ranges from 1 to numrows*numcols
     # Define the rows and columns of subplots (2x2).
 Can specify the figsize too
     fig, ((ax1, ax2), (ax3, ax4)) = plt.subplots(2, 2, figsize=(12,7))